ToxicFrog/doom-mods/gzap/doc/support-table.md

 categories in the yaml (via `included_item_categories`) can increase this by up to 10x (or more in some wads).

+You may also want to look at the [general compatibility notes](./compatibility.md).

 ### IWADs

 Version numbers are given so you make sure you're using the right version.
 If